hady-awayda/fullstack-repo/README.md

 pip install requests pyyaml
 ```

-Then navigate to backend-repo using:
+Then navigate to the backend-repo using:

 ```bash
 cd backend-repo